Lambda lifting: Let expressions and lambda calculus

-The Let expression is useful in describing lifting and dropping, and in describing the relationship between recursive equations and lambda expressions.
+The Let expression is useful in describing lifting, dropping, and the relationship between recursive equations and lambda expressions.
 Most functional languages have let expressions.
-Also, block structured programming languages like ALGOL and Pascal are similar in that they too allow the local definition of a function for use in a restricted scope.
+Also, block-structured programming languages like ALGOL and Pascal are similar in that they too allow the local definition of a function for use in a restricted scope.

 The let expression used here is a fully mutually recursive version of let rec, as implemented in many functional languages.

 Let expressions are related to Lambda calculus.
 Lambda calculus has a simple syntax and semantics, and is good for describing Lambda lifting.
 It is convenient to describe lambda lifting as a translations from lambda to a let expression, and lambda dropping as the reverse.
 This is because let expressions allow mutual recursion, which is, in a sense, more lifted than is supported in lambda calculus.
 Lambda calculus does not support mutual recursion and only one function may be defined at the outermost global scope.

 Conversion rules which describe translation without lifting are given in the Let expression article.